tibotib/matrix/README.md

 # matrix
 Simple class Matrix with basics functions and fast multiplication using GPU, AVX2 instructions or openmp.

+Methods of class :

+* inverse(using gauss)

+* decomposition PLU

+* decomposition QR and gram schmidt algorithm

+* fast fourier transform

+* kernel of the matrix

+* some modular functions like inverse modular

 Example of basics functions :

 ```C++